francesctr4/Ymir-Engine/README.md

 _**Joel Romero Botella**_
 * **GitHub:** [Joeltecke25](https://github.com/Joeltecke25)

+## Disclaimer

+- The Release build may weigh a little (1.3 KB) because of the .fbx stored in the Assets folder (Debug build weighs 4.8 KB).

 ## Instructions

 - How to use the engine, detailing the controls and any specific action